Gopalkataria/cpro/Ass4/2023112006/README.md

 1. **Enum AccountType**: This enumeration defines two account types, 'SAVINGS' and 'CURRENT.'

-Certainly, here's the explanation of the two data structures in Markdown format:

-markdown
-Copy code
 2. **struct AccountInfo**:
    - This structure is used to represent the essential information related to a bank account.
    - The structure includes the following fields: